piku235/moblink/README.md

-# moblink - MQTT Link for Mobilus Cosmo GTW
+# 🔗 moblink

 A lightweight bridge that links the **Mobilus Cosmo GTW** and a target MQTT broker.
-It subscribes to MQTT topics on the GTW and publishes them into a standard MQTT structure, making integration with external systems (e.g. Loxberry, Home Automation platforms) much easier.
+It subscribes to MQTT topics on the **Cosmo GTW** and publishes them into a standard MQTT structure, making integration with external systems (e.g. Loxberry, Home Automation platforms) much easier.

 ## Requirements